Prostate Cancer Clinical Trial

 Men having any problems such as pain, fever, swelling of the prostate and, blood and pus in the urine, or problems passing urine should consult their doctor without delay.

 K9 Medical Detection NZ has strict protocols and robust methodologies for all medical detection trials.
-Research trials are led by Professor Sarah Young and Doctor Katrin Campbell in conjunction with K9MD Director Pauline Blomfield and The Prostate Cancer Foundation New Zealand.
+Research trials are led by Professor Sarah Young in conjunction with Associate Professor Michelle McConnell as Research Project Manager and K9MD Director Pauline Blomfield.
 K9 Medical Detection have clinical facilities in Dunedin including two laboratories for the safe handling and storing of all medical samples.

-It is hoped that the findings from this research programme will assist in the development of a new prostate cancer programme for New Zealand.
+It is hoped that the findings from this research will assist in the development of a new early diagnostic alternative for prostate cancer in New Zealand.